 The three standard options to embed a single Maglr page (automatic, fixed size and layover) all use iFrames to place the content on an external website.
 It's the same technique YouTube is using for embedding videos.
 The big advantage: the embedded content is 'separated' from the website itself.
 If content inside an iFrame is causing problems or errors, it doesn't affect the main page.

-This feature is only available on request in combination with a Maglr Pro account.
+This feature is only available on request in combination with a Maglr Pro account and 'Micro Content' projects.
 Contact email@example.com for more information.

 The downside of an iFrame is the fact that search engines don't really like them.
 Since 2020, the results are getting better in where Google is now able to 'spider crawl' the content of an iFrame that is used on a specific website.
 But it's not the best option in improving optimisation.